Hemakuma/cisco-dc-automation/LabGuide/section-6-2-ansible.md

 ### Exercise 8
 #### Lets run the playbook
 1. Switch to the `ansible container` terminal window.
+   1. cd to `myscripts` directory
    2. Run the playbook
        1. `ansible-playbook -i hosts deploy-baseconfig.yml`
 3. Login into your switch.
    4. Verify that ansible has made those configuration.
+   5. `show run`

 ### Excercise 9
 #### Adding New NTP server